tianxingleo/Smart-Scraper-RSS/README.md

 [ ] Integrate OpenCV for real slider gap recognition (currently simulated).

 [ ] Perfect dynamic proxy pool support.

+📅 Detailed Development Plan

+To achieve the final vision of the project, we split the subsequent development tasks into three core phases.
+Below is the specific implementation path and code block planning for each function.

+Phase 1: Core Hardening

+Goal: Perfect the existing Bilibili/Xiaohongshu scrapers to achieve "real" anti-scraping and deep content extraction.

+1.1 Bilibili Subtitle Extraction

+Implementation Path:

+Modify app/scraper/strategies/bilibili.py.

+Start packet listening at the beginning of the scrape method using page.listen.start('api.bilibili.com/x/player/v2').

+Refresh the page to trigger requests and capture response packets.

+Parse JSON to get subtitle_url, download and clean it into plain text, and merge it into item.content.

+Files Involved: app/scraper/strategies/bilibili.py

+1.2 Real Captcha Solving (OpenCV)

+Implementation Path:

+Refine the identify_gap function in app/scraper/utils/captcha.py.

+Use requests to download the background and slider images.

+Use cv2.Canny for edge detection, then use cv2.matchTemplate to find the best matching position (X coordinate) of the gap.

+Pass the calculated real gap to the trajectory generation function.

+Files Involved: app/scraper/utils/captcha.py, requirements.txt (ensure opencv-python is installed)

+Phase 2: AI Evolution

+Goal: Evolve from simple "summarization" to "value judgment", allowing AI to help users filter content via scores.

+2.1 Scoring System Architecture

+Implementation Path:

+Database Upgrade: Add ai_score (int) and risk_level (str) fields to the ScrapedItem model in app/database/models.py.

+Prompt Optimization: Modify app/ai/prompts.py to require AI to output "score": 0-100 and "risk_level": "High/Medium/Low" in JSON.

+Parsing Logic: Update app/ai/client.py to parse the new JSON fields and save them to the database.

+Files Involved: app/database/models.py, app/ai/prompts.py, app/ai/client.py

+2.2 Smart RSS Filtering

+Implementation Path:

+Modify the add_items method in app/rss/feed_gen.py.

+Add filtering logic: if item.ai_score < 60 or item.risk_level == 'High': continue.

+This ensures that the generated RSS Feed only contains high-quality, risk-free content.

+Files Involved: app/rss/feed_gen.py

+Phase 3: Ecosystem Expansion

+Goal: Access more high-quality information sources to build a comprehensive aggregation hub.

+3.1 New Platforms Adaptation

+Implementation Path:

+Xiaoheihe: Create app/scraper/strategies/xiaoheihe.py to parse the DOM structure of game news.

+CoolAPK: Create app/scraper/strategies/coolapk.py to handle the dynamically loaded lists of the digital community.

+Register Strategy: Register these two new strategies in the factory pattern in app/services/scraper_service.py.

+Files Involved: app/scraper/strategies/*.py, app/services/scraper_service.py

 💻 Quick Start